What is an EIN?

 8. Answer a series of tax-related questions

 The application will ask you questions about alcohol, tobacco and firearms, quarterly federal excise tax returns, gambling and vehicles.
-A majority of people answer "no" to all of these questions.
+Many applicants answer “no” to all of these questions.
+These answers will determine whether additional IRS forms or registrations will be required in the future.

 9. Choose an applicable business category

-The application then typically provides a list of categories that signal what your business does.
-If you’re unable to find an accurate category, you can click on "other" to go to another page of options.
-If you’re still unable to find an appropriate choice, you may choose "other" again and manually type in your response.
+The application typically provides a list of categories that signal what your business does.
+Choose the category that best reflects your primary revenue-generating activity.
+If you’re unable to find an accurate category, you can select “other” to go to another page of options.
+If you’re still unable to find an appropriate choice, you may select “other” again and manually enter your response.

 10. Choose how you want to receive your confirmation information

-The IRS typically allows you to receive your EIN confirmation by mail or online.
-If you choose mail, you should receive it in about four weeks.
-The online method often allows you to view the letter immediately.
+The IRS typically allows you to receive your EIN confirmation, Form CP 575, by mail or online.
+If you select mail, it may take up to four weeks to receive it.

 11. Review your EIN application